Skip to main content

 (3) JFS 07334 indicating the child does not have a special need for medical, mental health, or rehabilitative care in accordance with rule 5101:2-44-05.1 of the Administrative Code.

-(K) The PCSA may issue an approval for a state adoption maintenance subsidy prior to the adoptive placement of the child upon the condition that the effective date shall be no earlier than the date of adoptive placement.
+(K) The PCSA may issue an approval for a state adoption maintenance subsidy prior to the adoptive placement of the child upon the condition that the effective date is to be no earlier than the date of adoptive placement.

-(L) State adoption maintenance subsidy payments shall be made for no longer than twelve months prior to the issuance of a final decree, unless a final decree is delayed by proceedings or action under the jurisdiction of the court.
-If, for any other reason, finalization of the adoption does not occur within the twelve-month period of the state adoption maintenance subsidy payment, the state adoption maintenance subsidy payment shall be suspended pursuant to rule 5101:2-44-10 of the Administrative Code.
-Upon finalization, the suspended subsidy shall be redetermined pursuant to rule 5101:2-44-08 of the Administrative Code.
+(L) State adoption maintenance subsidy payments are to be made for no longer than twelve months prior to the issuance of a final decree, unless a final decree is delayed by proceedings or action under the jurisdiction of the court.
+If, for any other reason, finalization of the adoption does not occur within the twelve-month period of the state adoption maintenance subsidy payment, the state adoption maintenance subsidy payment is to be suspended pursuant to rule 5101:2-44-10 of the Administrative Code.
+Upon finalization, the suspended subsidy is to be redetermined pursuant to rule 5101:2-44-08 of the Administrative Code.

-(O) The PCSA shall make copies of its adoption subsidy policy available to adoptive applicants and the public upon request.
-The PCSA shall also provide the applicants with the JFS 04059 "Explanation of State Hearing Procedures" (rev. 1/2015) as required by rule 5101:6-2-01 of the Administrative Code.
+(O) The PCSA is to make copies of its adoption subsidy policy available to adoptive applicants and the public upon request.
+The PCSA is to also provide the applicants with the JFS 04059 "Explanation of State Hearing Procedures" in accordance with rule 5101:6-2-01 of the Administrative Code.

-(P) If the PCSA determined the child did not have a special need for medical, mental health or rehabilitative care in accordance with rule 5101:2-44-05.1 of the Administrative Code, the PCSA shall terminate the child's medicaid coverage in the statewide automated child welfare information system (SACWIS) when the adoption finalizes.
+(P) If the PCSA determined the child did not have a special need for medical, mental health or rehabilitative care in accordance with rule 5101:2-44-05.1 of the Administrative Code, the PCSA is to terminate the child's medicaid coverage in Ohio comprehensive child welfare information system (CCWIS) when the adoption finalizes.

 Supplemental Information